This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Table of Contents

-Passengers travelling to the UAE from these countries can receive their visas on arrival at the immigration counter.
+Passengers traveling to the UAE from these countries can receive their visas on arrival at the immigration counter.
 These visas on arrival can have a stay period of 30, 90, or 180 days, depending on the country you’re arriving from.

 In principle, the tourist visa is obtainable by eligible tourists from around the world.
 However, as per the UAE’s official government portal, there are some specific rules in place for travelling with infants and children.

-As a part of the UAE’s new visa scheme, a new multi-entry tourist visa has been introduced, which can now be issued for all nationalities, in a step that aims to facilitate the process for tourists and visitors.
+As a part of the UAE’s new visa scheme, a multi-entry tourist visa has been introduced, which can now be issued for all nationalities, in a step that aims to facilitate the process for tourists and visitors.

 Dubai’s tourism body is working with authorities to roll out the five-year multiple-entry tourist visa on a much bigger scale to attract more tourists.
 Currently, the visa is being rolled out softly.
 Initiatives are being taken to roll out more visas and make applications accessible via the Dubai Corporation for Tourism and Commerce Marketing digital platform.